Canadian Secondary School FAQ's

 Yes.
 Conditions under which you may keep your offer are clearly articulated in the Offer of Admission letter.
 Every single student that accepts a conditional offer to Brock University has their final grades reviewed in late July or early August to ensure all conditions have been met.
 If you are not meeting conditions at the end of the year, you should be registering in summer school.

 If you know you’ve failed a course and plan on attending summer school, the best thing to do is notify the Admissions office.
 As soon as you have your summer school final grade, you must ensure that we receive it in the office.
 It is your responsibility to keep us informed every step of the process.
-If you do not inform us, and we find you are short a required 4 U/M credit, your offer may be revoked.
+If you do not inform us, and we find you are short a required 4 U/M credit, your offer will be revoked.

 Now that I’ve been accepted, will I get a room in residence?